DixonRes/DixonRes/README.md

 This will allow normal compilation and usage of the Dixon program.

----

-A high-performance C implementation for computing Dixon resultants and solving polynomial systems over finite fields using FLINT library.

 ### Automatic Algorithm Selection

 This implementation automatically selects the optimal resultant computation method based on input configuration: